-PH.PS2.2 Use mathematical representations to support the claim that the total momentum of a system of objects is conserved when there is no net force on the system.

-Clarification Statement: Emphasis is on the quantitative conservation of momentum in interactions and the qualitative meaning of this principle.
-Examples could include one-dimensional elastic or inelastic collisions between objects within the system.
-Assessment Boundary: Assessment is limited to systems of two macroscopic bodies moving in one dimension and does not include naming the types of collisions.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational • Momentum is defined for a particular frame of reference; it Systems and System Thinking: is the mass times the velocity of the object.
-Models: Use mathematical, computational, and/or algorithmic representations of phenomena or design solutions to describe and/or support claims and/or explanations.
+Motion and Stability: Forces and Interactions (PS2) PH.PS2.2 Use mathematical representations to supp the system. port the claim that the total momentum of a system of objects is conserv ed when there is no net force on tive conservation of momentum in interactions and the qualitative meanir between objects within the system.
+Assessment Boundary: Assessment i bes not include naming the types of collisions.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Jsing Mathematics and Computational Thinking: Use mathematical, computational, and/or algorithmic representations of phenomena or design solutions to describe and/or support claims and/or explanations.
+Momentum is defined for a particular frame of reference; it is the mass times the velocity of the object.
 If a system interacts with objects outside itself, the total momentum of the system can change; however, any such change is balanced by change in the momentum of objects outside the system.
-When investigating or describing a system, the boundaries and initial conditions of the system need to be defined.

-PH.PS2.3 Apply scientific and engineering ideas to design, evaluate, and refine a device that minimizes the force on a macroscopic object during a collision.\

-Clarification Statement: An example of evaluation could include determining the success of the device at protecting an object from damage.
-Examples of devices could include football helmets, parachutes, and car restraint systems, such as seatbelts and airbags.
-Refinement of the device may include modifying one or more parts or all of the device to improve performance of the device.
-Assessment Boundary: Assessment is limited to qualitative evaluations and/or algebraic manipulations.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Designing Solutions: Design, evaluate, and/or refine a solution to a complex real-world problem, based on scientific knowledge, student-generated sources of evidence, prioritized criteria, and tradeoff considerations. • If a system interacts with objects outside itself, the total momentum of the system can change; however, any such change is balanced by change in the momentum of objects outside the system.
+Systems and System Models: When investigating or describing a system, the boundaries and initial conditions of the system need to be defined.
+PH.PS2.3 Apply scientific and engineering ideas to d esign, evaluate, and refine a device that minimizes the force on a macros scopic object during a collision. devices could include football helmets, parachutes, a ould include determining the success of the device at protecting an object and car restraint systems, such as seatbelts and airbags.
+Refinement of the nance of the device.
+Assessment Boundary: Assessment is limited to qualit device may include modifying one Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Designing Solutions: Design, evaluate, and/or refine a solution to a complex real-world problem, based on scientific knowledge, student-generated sources of evidence, prioritized criteria, and tradeoff considerations.
+If a system interacts with objects outside itself, the total momentum of the system can change; however, any such change is balanced by change in the momentum of objects outside the system.
 Criteria and constraints also include satisfying any requirements set by society, such as taking issues of risk mitigation into account, and they should be quantified to the extent possible and stated in such a way that one can tell if a given design meets them.
-Ci ause and Effect: Systems can be designed to cause a desired effect.
+Cause and Effect: Systems can be designed to cause a desired effect.

-PH.PS2.4 Use mathematical representations of Newton's Law of Gravitation and Coulomb's Law to describe and predict the gravitational and electrostatic forces between object.

-Clarification Statement: Emphasis is on both quantitative and conceptual descriptions of interactions between masses in gravitational fields and electrical charges in electric fields.
+Motion and Stability: Forces and Interactions (PS2) PH.PS2.4 Use mathematical representations of New forces between object. ton's Law of Gravitation and Coulomb's Law to describe and predic t the gravitational and electrostatic Clarification Statement: Emphasis is on both quantitative and conceptual descriptions of interactions between masses in gravitational fields and electrical charges in electric fields.
 Assessment Boundary: Assessment is limited to systems with two objects.
 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: Use mathematical, computational, and/or algorithmic representations of phenomena or design solutions to describe and/or support claims and/or explanations.
 Newton's Law of Universal Gravitation and Coulomb's Law provide the mathematical models to describe and predict the effects of gravitational and electrostatic forces between distant objects.
 Forces at a distance are explained by fields (gravitational, electric, and magnetic) permeating space that can transfer energy through space.
 Magnets or electric fields cause magnetic fields; electric charges or changing magnetic fields causes electric fields.
 Patterns: Different patterns may be observed at each of the scales at which a system is studied and can provide for causality in explanations of phenomena.